peopledoc/mlvtools-tutorial/README.md

 DVC: an open-source tool for data science and machine learning projects.
 Use to version, share and reproduce.

-MLflow tracking: api and UI to log and visualize metrics obtained during experiments.
+MLflow tracking: API and UI to log and visualize metrics obtained during experiments.

-MLV-tools: provide a set of tools to enhance Jupyter Notebooks conversion and DVC versioning and pipelining.
+MLV-tools: provides a set of tools to enhance Jupyter Notebooks conversion and DVC versioning and pipelining.

 Please have a look to the [presentation](https://peopledoc.github.io/mlv-tools-tutorial/talks/pyData/presentation.html)

-## What are we bringing out
+## Our main features

 - Notebook parametrized conversion ([MLV-tools](https://github.com/peopledoc/ml-versioning-tools))